-- Learn application-specific commands.
-In addition to system-wide commands, each application has it’s own specific commands.
+In addition to system-wide commands, each application has its own specific commands.
 For example, I live in Apple Mail.
 Common Mail shortcuts include:

 Every application has its own unique shortcut keys.
 Usually these are listed in the applications documentation.
 It may be a little “geeky” to read through it, but I’ve found it worth the investment.

 The possibilities are endless.
 Basically, you can create a macro for anything you find yourself typing over and over again.
-Typinator even comes with several preloaded sets of abbreviations, including spelling corrects and HTML snippets.
-TextExpander is a similar program.
+TextExpander even comes with several preloaded sets of abbreviations, including spelling corrects and HTML snippets.

 Every time your hand comes off the keyboard to grab the mouse, consider it a penalty.
 And while you’re at it, think how you can create a keyboard shortcut using one of the methods above to avoid ever having to do it again.

 Question: Do you make extensive use of keyboard shortcuts?
 What tools do you use?
 How has it impacted your productivity?
 You can leave a comment by clicking here.